 The U.S. and Canada have a Smart Border Plan to facilitate information sharing and the secure flow of people and goods across the border.
-Canadians now need a passport to enter the United States.
-A birth certificate and photo identification will no longer suffice.

 A U.S. immigration officer will ask you questions about the purpose of your trip.
 Do not lie.
 Lying can lead to serious sanctions.
 Generally, you are allowed to visit the U.S. for recreational or tourist pursuits, visits with friends, and other social activities.
 If you are vague about the purpose and duration of your journey, you may be turned away.
 You will also be turned away if you have a criminal record and do not have an entry waiver.